Part 3

 A quite popular choice when using a deployment pipeline is having a separate environment for every branch - especially when using feature branching.

 Let's implement our own version of this.
 Let's extend the previously defined pipeline.
-Previously this was our final state:
+The current state of the pipeline looks as follows:

 main.yaml